 Why You Should Buy TSLA Stock

 Wedbush analyst Daniel Ives is one of the most vocal advocates for Tesla.
-The long-term Tesla bull recently raised his price target to 400 (from 300), saying, “Trump White House win will be a gamechanger for the autonomous and AI story for Tesla and Musk over the coming years.”
+The long-term Tesla bull recently raised his price target to 550 (from 400).
+He’s previously laid out his bull case for Tesla, saying, “Trump White House win will be a gamechanger for the autonomous and AI story for Tesla and Musk over the coming years.”

-The $400 Wedbush price target would mean another 22% bump in TSLA’s share price while a multi-trillion-dollar valuation for the AI piece would represent more than a double.
+The $550 Wedbush price target would mean another 55% bump in TSLA’s share price.

 Why You Should Sell TSLA Stock